X1nto/discordbot/Readme.md

 If you want to test this bot yourself, clone this repo and follow this steps

+1. run `pip3 install -r requirements.txt`
-1. Create a `.env` file
+2. Create a `.env` file
-2. Open that .env file and paste this line:
+3. Open that .env file and paste this line:
    `TOKEN={replace this line with your token}`
-3. Profit
+4. Profit